About CentralGauge

 Scoring metrics

-CentralGauge surfaces three metrics.
-They measure different things and may diverge for the same model.
+CentralGauge surfaces four metrics.
+They measure different aspects of model performance and may diverge for the same model.

 Worked example.
 Task set has 50 tasks.
 Model attempted 4 tasks and passed all 4 — pass rate = 4/50 = 8%.
 Not 4/4 = 100%.
 The strict per-set denominator punishes incomplete coverage so a partial-bench run cannot look better than a thorough one.